 Sledding and Tubing

-Did you know that many golf courses open for sledding and tubing after golf season has ended?
+Did you know that some golf courses open for sledding and tubing after golf season has ended?
+Grab your favorite toboggan and gather with family and friends to get your thrills on the hills at Mohansic Golf Course.

 Winter Walks With Wolves

 Take a walk on the wild side this December at South Salem’s Wolf Conservation Center.
-Though they’re not exactly reindeer, these majestic creatures will help you view winter’s beauty with new eyes.
+Though not exactly reindeer, these majestic creatures will help you view winter’s beauty with new eyes.
+At the center, you’ll learn all about the heartwarming work being done to save these endangered animals for future generations.
 Winter activities include full moon walks for the family and evening howls for the grown-ups.

 Make Spirits Bright

-The winter festive season would not be complete without drinking and feasting with dear family and old acquaintances alike.
+The winter festive season would not be complete without sharing a meal or a few drinks with dear family and old acquaintances.
 For kid-free festivities, indulge in the many craft beverages available in Westchester County.

 Feasts for the Holidays